sumonrana174016/Computer-Networking/README.md

 # Computer-Networking
-Don't copy paste these resource.Try your ownself.This will just helping you.
+Don't copy paste these resource.Try yourelf.This will just helping you.